tbensky/npct/README.md

 It'll pull and list all contacts you encountered.
 Nothing is saved or sent to any server.
 Be sure to cut and paste the enounters into a document on your computer (in Word perhaps?) if you want to save them.

 ## Now what?
-The tracer tells me I was around someone who was sick
+The tracer tells me I was around someone with Covid-related symptoms?

-What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
 Good question.

 Any answer in the context of contact tracing will be careful to avoid any *medical advice*, as will we here.
 Contact tracers are not doctors and we're certainly not either.
 (We're also not epidemiologists, but did complete [this course](https://www.coursera.org/learn/covid-19-contact-tracing?edocomorp=covid-19-contact-tracing)).